hgriesbauer/resultsDemo/README.md

 developed by Andy Teucher, Sam Albers, Stephanie Hazlitt and others, and more information can be found here: <https://bcgov.github.io/bcdata/>

-While BC government data can usually be downloaded through your browser at catalogue.data.gov.bc.ca, I think there are some advantages to using the `bcdata` package to download data form within R:
+While BC government data can be downloaded through your browser at www.catalogue.data.gov.bc.ca, I think there are some advantages to using the `bcdata` package to download data from within R:

 1. You are not limited to download limits;
 2. You can query the data before downloading to extract only what you